 Peril & Distress [And Soon the Darkness / Sudden Terror]

 Peril & Distress: And Soon the Darkness / Sudden Terror (4K UHD Review)

-Looking at this more closely, during the ‘70s era a bundle of edge of your seat type Thriller emerged from the UK.
-You had the likes of 1973’s Wicker Man, 1971’s Fright, but others like 1973’s Don’t Look Now.
-Those being well known titles internationally, there were also some others that might be more easily recognized within the British market; like a pair of 1970 films called And Soon the Darkness, as well as Sudden Terror (aka Eyewitness).
-These two released theatrically within a few months of each other back in 1970 for UK audiences – And Soon the Darkness in July, Sudden Terror in September – each of them have their own memorable qualities.
+Looking at this more closely, during the ‘70s, a bundle of edge-of-your-seat type Thriller emerged from the UK.
+You had the likes of 1973’s Wicker Man, 1971’s Fright, but others like 1973’s Don’t Look NowThose are well-known titles internationally, but others might be more easily recognized within the British market, like a pair of 1970 films called And Soon the Darkness and Sudden Terror (aka Eyewitness).
+These two released theatrically within a few months of each other back in 1970 for UK audiences – And Soon the Darkness in July, Sudden Terror in September – each has its memorable qualities.

-Leading us to the 4K transfer quality of both films; which can be described as good to exceptional in both features.
-If you are new to both films, it will be a great first viewing experience, but if you have seen them before, it will be wonderful to see the imagery of each movie less washed out than some prior home media formats.
+Leading us to the 4K transfer quality of both films, which can be described as good to exceptional in both features.
+If you are new to both films, it will be a tremendous first viewing experience, but if you have seen them before, it will be wonderful to see the imagery of each movie less washed out than some prior home media formats.
 Overall, Peril & Distress gives you two sides of the ‘70s terror genre coin right next to each other.
 That is why Cryptic Rock gives this Kino Lorber release 4 out of 5 stars.

+Peril & Distress [And Soon the Darkness / Sudden Terror]